Button Widget

 Hover menu

-The button Hover menu is essentially a clone of the button Style menu's stylistic features, and its purpose is to allow you to create a different style for the button when a viewer moves their cursor over it in the browser.
+The button Hover menu is essentially a clone of the button Style menu's stylistic features, and its purpose is to allow you to create a different style for the button when a page visitor moves their cursor over it in the browser.

 The easiest way to illustrate the use of the Hover menu is with an example.
-Fig 13 below shows the browser-rendered version of a Button widget that has been styled using the Style menu (See Fig 14 below).
-Figs 15 and 16 show the same browser-rendered Button widget using the Hover menu and hovering the cursor over the button.
+Fig 13 below shows the base-rendered version of a Button widget that has been styled using the Style menu.
+Figs 14 shows the same Button widget using the Hover menu.

 Fig 13